noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 Figure 2 plots the frequency distribution of single strand lengths against the percentage abundance in both EMF exposed, and SHAM rats.

+It was suggested that the effects of the EMFs on brain cell DNA was a direct effect of the EMFs, rather than
 ### Source 3
 TODO